 Drinking a full glass of water first thing in the morning will get you off on a great foot!

 Water is the spring of life, my friends, and drinking plenty of water will make your skin glow from the inside out!

 Related Article: The Health and Beauty Benefits of Drinking Water

 2. Cleanse Skin

 I know what you are thinking.

 You’re thinking, why do I have to cleanse my face in the morning when I wash it before bed?

 It’s a very logical question.
 I have battled the same question, and I’ve got the answer.

-In addition, cleansing your skin primes it for the application of skincare products such as serums.
+In addition, cleansing your skin primes it for applying morning skin care products such as serums, moisturizers, and sunscreen.

 Related article: The best face exfoliator for mature skin